dbrgn/collectd-python-plugins/README.md

 the voltage into a measurable range.
 You can configure them in the Python script.

+This plugin requires the python-smbus package to be installed.

 There are currently no configuration options available.

     LoadPlugin python